Hidden impact of crippling debt in coronavirus crisis

 Advertising

-Sandwell Council said it had helped more than 5,000 residents with their finances during the pandemic, and helped whose income had been affected claim more than £11 million in benefits.
+There are families in difficulty in Shropshire where support service Barnabas has seen the amount of people using its food banks double during the pandemic.

-Council interim leader Councillor Maria Crompton added: "These are still difficult times and we will do everything we can to support the residents of Sandwell and offer financial help and advice to those who need it."
+Karen Williams, project lead at Barnabas in Shrewsbury, said she expected an "imminent" increase in demand for foodbank and money advice services as protections protecting families come to an end.
+Around 200 people a week are using the food bank compared to around 100 before the pandemic struck, and that number is expected to rise further

-There are also families in difficulty in Shropshire where support service Barnabas has seen the amount of people using its foodbanks double during the pandemic.
+She said: "A lot of people's debts were put on hold.
+People are not allowed to be evicted, bailiffs are not allowed to the door.
+We anticipate as soon as that pressure is released there will be an increase in demand for the food bank and money advice service.

 A recent report revealed 55 per cent of adults living in the West Midlands have less than £100 in savings, meaning most are living hand to mouth and are potentially one crisis away from catastrophe.
 And for many that crisis has arrived.